 And we can add, from not being afraid of Who created them.
 It was not the ego who created me.
 It was God.

 (1:5) And does what God created need defense?

-Obviously the answer is no. That is what Jesus demonstrated, as a workbook lessons says, that "the Son of God needs no defense against the truth of his reality" (W-pI.135.26:8).
+Obviously, the answer is no. That is what Jesus demonstrated, as a workbook lesson says, "the Son of God needs no defense against the truth of his reality" (W-pI.135.26:8).
 That lesson was written at Easter time.
 It obviously is a reference to Jesus.
 But it also refers to all of us, since we are all the Son of God.
 We need no defense to protect us from Who we are.

 (1:6) No one can become an advanced teacher of God until he fully understands that defenses are but foolish guardians of mad illusions.